maedhros1978/Box-Match/README.txt

 This is my first game, and my first attempt to write such a big piece of code.
 I hope you will enjoy it, I do!
-In fact, this made it harder in the last days, when the game was alost complete, I was playing instead of writing code...
+In fact, this made it harder in the last days, when the game was alost complete, I was playing instead of coding...